pytrain/web_prog/intro_php.md

 ```

 ### Comments
-- PHP support single-line as well as multi-line comments.
+- PHP supports single-line as well as multi-line comments.
 - To write a single-line comment either start the line with either two slashes (**`//`**) or a hash symbol (**`#`**).
 - To write multi-line comments, start the comment with a slash followed by an asterisk (**`/*`**) and end the comment with an asterisk followed by a slash (**`*/`**)